stephanieplopez/CodeDebugging/README.md

 `ProgramTest` is a class for testing your Program code.
 It's purpose is (you might have guessed it) test method(s) within `Program`.
 You may copy and paste any existing tests here.
 An additional use case is using this class for Test Driven Development (TDD) and writing tests as you go.
-Writing code using TDD is a great skill to strengthen, especially as you are learning to develop code.
+Using TDD to write code is a great skill to strengthen, especially as you are learning to develop code.

 `Main` is a class for passing in custom arguments.
 I don't advise testing your code here, but the option is there in case you want to test a quick scenario.

 ## How to Use
 Once your code has been written, you may run `ProgramTest` to see which tests are currently passing or failing.
 Debug as needed to solve your respective kata.

 ## Status